sschmeier/genomics-tutorial/ngs-variantcalling/index.rst

 Now we can do some variant calling.
-Given a reference genome scaffold file in fasta-format, e.g. ``scaffolds.fasta`` and the index in ``.fai`` format and a mapping file (e.g. ``sample1.sorted.bam``) and mapping index, we can do call ``freebayes`` like so:
+Given a reference genome scaffold file in fasta-format, e.g. ``contigs.fasta`` and the index in ``.fai`` format and a mapping file (e.g. ``sample1.sorted.bam``) and mapping index, we can do call ``freebayes`` like so:

 .. code:: bash

           # Now we call them and pipe the results into a new file
-          $ freebayes -f genome/scaffolds.fasta mapping/sample1.sorted.bam > variants/sample1-freebayes.vcf
+          $ freebayes -f genome/contigs.fasta mapping/sample1.sorted.bam > variants/sample1-freebayes.vcf

 This will result in a variants file ``sample1.vcf``.